openstack/charm-guide/doc/source/community/software-contrib/testing.rst

 A *pure* function is one that always returns the same results for the same set of values passed to the function.
 This means that there are no (input) side-effects or dependencies on any other state outside of the function.
-A pure function is analogous, algorithimically, to a mathematical function.
+A pure function is analogous, algorithmically, to a mathematical function.
 *Pure* functions also can only call other pure functions.  i.e. a pure function isn't pure if *it* calls a function that is impure.
 Impurity at a particular level 'infects' every caller of that function.